Netanyahu agrees to send Israeli officials to Washington to discuss prospective Rafah operation | Law-Order

 Netanyahu in a statement after the call made no direct mention of the tension.

-The Biden-Netanyahu call also comes as the United Nations food agency on Monday issued more dire warnings about the humanitarian catastrophe in Gaza.

-The World Food Programme warned that "famine is imminent" in northern Gaza, where 70% of the remaining population is experiencing catastrophic hunger, and that a further escalation of the war could push around half of Gaza's population to the brink of starvation.
+The Biden-Netanyahu call also came as a new report warned that ''famine is imminent'' in northern Gaza, where 70 per cent of the remaining population is experiencing catastrophic hunger, and that a further escalation of the war could push around half of Gaza's population to the brink of starvation.
+The report came from the Integrated Food Security Phase Classification, a partnership of more than a dozen governments, UN aid and other agencies that determines the severity of food crises.

-Sullivan called the report "alarming."
-Netanyahu lashed out against the American criticism on Sunday, describing calls for a new election as "wholly inappropriate."
-Netanyahu told Fox News Channel that Israel never would have called for a new U.S. election after the Sept 11, 2001, attacks, and he denounced Schumer's comments as inappropriate.
+Netanyahu lashed out against the American criticism on Sunday, describing calls for a new election as ''wholly inappropriate''.

+Netanyahu told Fox News Channel that Israel never would have called for a new US election after the September 11, 2001, attacks, and he denounced Schumer's comments as inappropriate.

+''We're not a banana republic,'' he said. ''The people of Israel will choose when they will have elections, and who they'll elect, and it's not something that will be foisted on us.''
+Even as they express frustration about aspects of the Israeli operations, the White House acknowledges that Israel has made significant progress in degrading Hamas.
+And Sullivan revealed on Monday that an Israeli operation last week killed Hamas' third in commander, Marwan Issa.

+Biden after his State of the Union address earlier this month was caught on a hot mic telling a Democratic ally that he has told Netanyahu they would have a ''come to Jesus'' meeting over the growing humanitarian crisis in Gaza.
+His frustration with Netanyahu's prosecution of the war was also on display in a recent MSNBC interview, in which he asserted Netanyahu was ''hurting Israel''.

 The Biden administration resorted to the unusual workarounds after months of appealing to Israel, a top recipient of military aid, to step up access and protection for trucks bearing humanitarian goods for Gaza.

-The five-month war was triggered after Hamas-led militants stormed into southern Israel in a surprise attack, rampaging through communities, killing some 1,200 people — mostly civilians — and taking around 250 hostages.
+The five-month war was triggered after Hamas-led militants stormed into southern Israel in a surprise attack, killing some 1,200 people — mostly civilians — and taking around 250 hostages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)